AmziLS/AmziProlog/devdocs/amzi_build.md

 **Logic Server Extensions (LSXs)** which are dynamic libraries, DLLs under Windows, or .SOs under Unix, but always with the extension .LSX.
 These are libraries that implement extended predicates which can be called from Prolog and implement connectivity to other services, such as operating system utilities, ODBC, Sockets, or MySQL.

 The build requires this directory structure for the various projects.
-The build starts from amzi\apls\amzi-apls-make.
+The build starts from amzi\apls\make.

 ```
 amzi
   source
     apls
-      amzi-apls-make
-      amzi-apls-engine
-      amzi-apls-
+      make
+      engine
+      compile
       . . .
-    eclipse
-      amzi-eclipse
+    ide
     interfaces
-      amzi-interfaces-make
-      amzi-interfaces-cgi
-      amzi-interfaces-
+      make
+      cgi
+      java
       . . .
   release
-    amzi-apls-distribution
+    distribution
 ```

 The various makes for the various environments will create directories under amzi/release such as ‘mac’ ‘win64’ for the builds for those environments.